 - That we stop any consent-based processing of your personal data after you withdraw that consent

-- You have the right to request a copy of any information about you that the This Works holds on you: contact firstname.lastname@example.org or phone us on 0208 543 3544.
+- You have the right to request a copy of any information about you that the This Works holds: contact firstname.lastname@example.org or phone us on 0208 543 3544.
 To ask for your information to be amended, please update your online account if you have one, or contact our Customer Services team who will be able to do so for you.

 - Your right to withdraw consent: Whenever you have given us your consent to use your personal data, you have the right to change your mind at any time and withdraw that consent.